alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Implementing Multi Layer](Alessandro Meo Cross Architecture - Implementing Multi Layer.png)

+The "classical" multi-layer architecture, composed of the UI, BLL and DAL layers, can be easily implemented in **Cross Architecture** by mapping those layers to the *Application Interface*, *Application Services* and *Infrastructure* boxes.

+With respect to the "classical" multi-layer approach, the **Cross Architecture** adds loose decoupling between layers and a mandatory *Core Model*, gathering common elements, referenced by all the other layers, but also implementing the core of the application data model.
+The *Core Model* cannot be a bare collector of shared elements, but it should be considered as one of the main elements of the architecture when organizing concerns and distributing responsibilities.

 ### Simple CRUD

 ![Cross Architecture - Implementing Simple CRUD](Alessandro Meo Cross Architecture - Implementing Simple CRUD.png)